jeyojey/1D-Adder-Convolutional-Neural-Network/README.md

 ## Define and build the 1D-AdderCNN

-Here is the example of building the 1D-AdderCNN with 2 hidden layers based on additions.
-Moreover, the final output layer (linear) is built on the concept of additions-based single convolution, to completely avoid between-layers multiplications.
+Here is an example of building the 1D-AdderCNN with 2 hidden layers based on additions.
+Moreover, the final output layer (linear) is built on the concept of additions-based single convolution to completely avoid between-layer multiplications.

 ```python
 import AdderNet1D